 Yes—it’s called Vivint Smart Drive.
 This convenient service, once known as Space Monkey, provides secure storage much like an external hard drive.
 It allows you to stream and seamlessly upload all security camera clips with little to no effort.
 So you can forget about losing any important security recordings or even family photos once a device has kicked the bucket.

-Is Vivint’s Sky Control app easy to use?
+Is Vivint’s mobile app easy to use?